ryannhally/CS390Githubtutorial/README.md

 ## Branching

 ### Create a branch
 Say you want to focus in on changing a specific component of your code, like a feature.
 You might want to create a **branch** so you can work on it without affecting the rest of your code, and then combine it with the rest of your project once its finished.
 In summary, a branch is just a seperate version of the repository you can later combine with the main one (called the **main** branch).
-Here is a visual
+Here is a visual:

 <img src="https://wac-cdn.atlassian.com/dam/jcr:a905ddfd-973a-452a-a4ae-f1dd65430027/01%20Git%20branch.svg?cdnVersion=1441"
      alt="Git Branch Diagram"